Mbalsss/Time-Tracker-App/README.md

 **Future Improvements**

 If given more time, the following improvements could be added:

--Save data to localStorage or a backend for persistence -Add login functionality with user-specific time logs -Task categories, filtering, and sorting
+Save data to localStorage or a backend for persistence

+Add login functionality with user-specific time logs

+-Task categories, filtering, and sorting

 -Improved responsiveness for all devices

 -Unit and integration tests for reliability